SharjeelSIqbal/helix-tailwind/README.md

 ### Create a structure.

-1. By using the boiler plates code, it nests your component within 3 divs
+1. By using the boiler plates code, it nests your component in a wrapper

    a. [component]-container

    b. [component]-wrapper

    c. [component]